latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ## One-one reference

-In BeORM you can easily define one-one reference between two entities.
+In BeeORM you can easily define one-one reference between two entities.
 All you need to do is define public field with type of referenced entity:

 ```go{11}